-Borrowing base is the total amount of collateral against which a lender will lend funds to a business.
+The borrowing base is the total amount of collateral against which a lender will lend funds to a business.
+It presents a maximum cap on how much asset-based debt a business can obtain.
 This typically involves multiplying a discount factor by each type of asset used as collateral.
 For example:

 - Accounts receivable.
 60% to 80% of accounts receivable less than 90 days old may be accepted as a borrowing base.